petiibhuzah/golang-blockchain/README.md

 Notes
 - The blockchain is persisted under `./tmp/blocks` in the repo root.
 - `createblockchain` creates a new DB and mines a genesis block that contains a coinbase transaction paying the specified address.
+- When you run `send`, the transaction’s inputs are signed automatically with the sender’s private key from the local wallet; nodes verify these signatures before accepting the transaction/block.

 ## What the program does
 1. Creates or opens a BadgerDB-backed blockchain with a genesis coinbase to the provided address.